fpittelo/iaac/README.md

 # iaac
-Infrastructure As A Code projects
+Infrastructure As A Code projects.

 Testing a Devops Approach with Ansible: Deploy servers + workload on 4 local VM with Internet connection.